Relationships between minimum rank problem parameters for cobipartite graphs: Combinatorial bounds for cobipartite graphs and patterns

-Fix a complete forcing sequence from $F$.
-If the first force in the sequence is a standard force, then \th\ref{lem:first_force_is_psd} implies that $F$ is a standard zero forcing set, contradicting $|F| < Z(G)$.
-Hence, the first force is a strictly positive semidefinite force.
-Assume without loss of generality that the first vertex to force is in $A$, and call this vertex $a_1$.
-By \th\ref{lem:two_unfilled_vertices}, there are at least two initially unfilled vertices in $A$, and so it must be some vertex $b_1 \in B$ that is forced by $a_1$.
+Fix a complete forcing sequence from $F$ and let $a_1 \to b_1$ be the first force in this sequence.
+Without loss of generality, let $a_1 \in A$.
+Then, by \thref{lem:two_unfilled_vertices}, at least two vertices of $A$ (and hence neighbors of $a_1$) are initially unfilled.
+(Note that this means they are not in $F$.)
+It follows that the force is a strictly positive semidefinite force, and also that $b_1 \in B$.

-By the above, we may let $a_1\to b_1, a_2\to b_2, \ldots, a_k\to b_k$ be an initial subsequence of the forces such that each $a_i \in A$ and each $b_i \in B$ and such that each of the forces is a strictly positive semidefinite force.
-In addition, we take $k$ to be as large as possible, meaning that both $F$ and the sequence of forces from $F$ are chosen so as to maximize the length of the initial subsequence with these properties.
+By the above, there is some $k \ge 1$ such that $a_1\to b_1, a_2\to b_2, \ldots, a_k\to b_k$ is an initial subsequence of the forces with each $a_i \in A$, each $b_i \in B$, and each of the forces a strictly positive semidefinite force.
+Crucially, then, we take $k$ to be as large as possible, meaning that both $F$ and the sequence of forces from $F$ are chosen so as to make the length of the maximal initial subsequence with the above properties as large as possible.
+To complete the proof, we show that this choice leads to a contradiction, by modifying $F$ to obtain a still longer sequence with the same properties.

 As noted above, at least two vertices of $A$ are initially unfilled.
-Among those vertices, let $y$ be the one that is ultimately the first to be forced, and let $x$ be the vertex that forces it.
-By the choice of $y$, at the point when $x$ is to force $y$, there are at least two unfilled vertices in $A$ (including $y$) and therefore it must be that $x \in B$.
+Among those vertices, let $a'$ be the one that is the first to be forced, and let $b'$ be the vertex that forces it.
+Then there are at least two unfilled vertices in $A$ (including $a'$) at the point when $b'$ is to force $a'$.
+It follows that $b' \in B$.

-Since the first force, namely $a_1\to b_1$, is a strictly positive semidefinite force, there must initially be two connected components induced by the set of unfilled vertices.
-So, since $y\in A$ is initially unfilled, it must be that every neighbor of $y$ in $B$ is initially filled.
-That is, $N(y) \cap B \subseteq F$.
-In particular, $x \in F$.
+Since the first force that occurs is a strictly positive semidefinite force, the set of initially unfilled vertices induces two connected components in the graph.
+Thus, the cobipartite structure of the graph implies that no initially unfilled vertex in $A$ is adjacent to any initially unfilled vertex in $B$.
+In particular, every neighbor of $a'$ in $B$ is initially filled.
+That is, $N(a') \cap B \subseteq F$.
+In particular, $b' \in F$.